OutSystems/docs-howtos/src/infrastructure/redis-in-memory-sessions/intro.md

 <div class="info" markdown="1">

 Applies to OutSystems self-managed infrastructures.
+Redis is an advanced scenario that should only be used on factories with a large ammount of Traditional Web Apps and only if absolutely necessary.
 </div>

 ## Session storage in Traditional Web Apps